lablara/cityalarmcamera/README.txt

 and add:
 plymouth.ignore-serial-consoles

+The EDU also requires the OpenCV lib, which have to be installed.
+The following link describes all the required steps to install OpenCV (versions 4.x) and additional libraries: https://blog.piwheels.org/new-opencv-builds-including-opencv-4-x/

+Additionally, the following installation command is required:

+pip3 install matplotlib

 *******************************************************************

 For the EPU, the haversine lib has to be installed:

 pip3 install haversine

-For the EPU and the EAC, the paho-mqtt library has also to be installed, using the follwing command:
+For the EPU and the EAC, the paho-mqtt library has also to be installed, using the following command:

 pip3 install paho-mqtt

 *******************************************************************

-If the EAC_Map app is used, the folium library has to be installed through the following command:
+For the EAC app, the folium library has to be installed through the following command:

 pip3 install folium